 Remember To Stay Connected

 Look, we get it — it can be lonely out there.
 Babbel’s U.S. team is here to support you!
 You can find more interesting stuff to read by browsing Babbel Magazine, and we encourage you to reach out anytime to our team via social and let us know how your language lessons are going.

 Find us @BabbelUSA on Twitter and Instagram for language memes and videos, Facebook (just because), YouTube when you need to impress someone with language trivia, and Quora for a place to ask your burning language questions.

 How To Get Your Student Discount

-This offer is open to all K-12 schools and higher education institutions based in the United States.
+This offer is open to all US residents currently attending a college or university located within the United States.

 Already have Babbel and not sure where to start?
 We created this Babbel For Students guide just for you.